Did You Know? » Date of Separation

 DKGC logo

-At DKGC LLP, we fight for our clients and their rights.
+At DKGC LLP, we advocate for our clients and their rights.
 It’s not just our duty, it’s also our privilege.